-CTQ’s are very useful in helping product designers and manufacturing teams know where to focus their efforts in designing robust products and processes.
+CTQ’s are very useful in helping product designers, manufacturing teams, and service providers know where to focus their efforts in designing robust products and processes.

-Product Level CTQ Examples
+Product Level CTQ’s

-- A cordless drill must deliver 235 inch-pounds of torque to drive a full range of decking screws.
+- A cordless drill must deliver 235 inch-pounds of torque to drive a full range of decking screws

-- A bathroom fan must be 95% reliable after 600 hours of continuous operation.
+- A bathroom fan must be 95% reliable after 600 hours of continuous operation

 - The door panels in a car must align within 2mm of each other at all locations to prevent aesthetic concerns